If it's time to replace, repair or maintain your houseboat canvas you will find discussions below on . . .

 What can you do to prevent this issue?

 You can drill out your frame where the set screw goes and rivet or tap for a bolt.
-Or, if you’re not feeling energetic, you can swap all the fittings with double set screw fittings.
+Or, if you’re not feeling energetic, you can swap all the fittings with double set screw fittings like the ones below.

 Doing this will give you double holding power at each junction point.
 If you are having houseboat canvas built, you can have these fittings drilled for you or you can purchase the double set screw version yourself.